portellam/VAC-Manager/README.md

 (incoming voice and game audio) on the Gaming PC.
 2. Record each source as separate audio streams on the Recording PC, for future audio/video editing.
-3. Optional: stream the audio and video via a Stream client on either PC.
+3. Optional: stream the audio and video via a broadcast or stream client on either PC.

 ### 1.2.
 Real-world equivalent: Hardware-defined Multiplexing
 `(Come on, Dave, give me a break)` - *Unchained*, Van Halen